observatorium/up/README.md

     	A file containing queries to run against the read endpoint.
   -step duration
     	Default step duration for range queries.
-Can be overridden if step is set in query spec. (default 5m0s) -threshold float
+Can be overridden if step is set in query spec. (default 5m0s) -tenant string
+    	Tenant ID to used to determine tenant for write requests.
+  -tenant-header string
+    	Name of HTTP header used to determine tenant for write requests. (default "tenant_id") -threshold float
     	The percentage of successful requests needed to succeed overall.
 0 - 1. (default 0.9) -tls-ca-file string